Framework

 From Social Coordination to Economic Systems

-When the monetary signals guiding investment and production drift away from the conditions required to reproduce labour and productive capacity, the system accumulates pressure that manifests as cyclical instability, sectoral imbalance, and periods of stagnation.
+When the monetary signals guiding investment and production diverge from the conditions required to reproduce labour and productive capacity, coordination becomes misaligned across the system.
+This divergence generates surplus pressure: a condition in which allocation dynamics increasingly reflect price-field expansion rather than reproduction requirements, producing cyclical instability, sectoral imbalance, and periods of stagnation as investment and production respond to distorted price signals.

 Reproduction